PlaidCloud/plaidcloud-docs/content/en/docs/PlaidCloud/Analyze/scheduled-events/_index.md

 ---
 linktitle: Scheduled Workflows
 title: Scheduled Workflows
-Description: The Event Scheduler allows for ordering and and applying conditionals to a chain of workflow steps.
+Description: There are 2 ways to schedule actions.
+The first is within the workflow itself by ordering, enabling, and applying conditionals to workflow steps.
+The second is within the event scheduler, which you can reach through Analyze->Tools menu->Event Scheduler.
+The Event Scheduler allows for ordering and applying conditionals to one or more workflows.
-weight: 4.0
+weight: 5
 ---